Mastering music For FREE

 Your music is supposed to sound good, so don’t get obsessed by hitting the numbers exactly.
 Your loudness being turned a bit down is better than being turned up by the streaming services

-People have their own opinions and the discussions are endless.
+People have their own opinions about loudness and the discussions are endless.
 But if we all do as the streaming services say, then we all agree.

 Nobody can force you into doing this or that, so it is up to you to tell the engineers your preferences.